www.accipiter.com

 |

-Recordant delivers "Moment of Truth Intelligence (MOTI)" solutions
+Recordant delivers "Moment of Truth Intelligence (MOTI)"

-through frontline capture technology in order to maximize employee
+through frontline capture technology in order to maximize

 potential and customer satisfaction.
-Frontline capture technology
+Frontline capture

-incorporates audio capture, analytics and consultative services
+incorporates audio capture, analytics and consultative

-enabling clients to see what is actually happening on the sales
+enabling clients to see what is actually happening on the

 floor across every interaction, every day.